 Amy Rosen is a James Beard nominated, award-winning freelance journalist and the editor of Modern Farmer magazine.
-Previously, she was the Food Editor at Chatelaine and House & Home magazines.
+Previously, she was the Food Editor at Chatelaine and House & Home magazines, and launched enRoute magazine’s Best New Restaurants in Canada feature as its first restaurant critic.

 She writes regularly for publications including enRoute and The Globe and Mail, and her stories have appeared in the American anthology, “Best Food Writing”.
 She develops recipes for Food & Drink and brands such as Lindt.